 Another important step in managing the finances of a city, particularly one in financial distress, is to have current and accurate financial data and reports.
-At the time of preparing this report, the required annual audit was not completed for Fiscal Year 2013-14.
-A turnover in key staff and the need to review several prior accounting actions has delayed the completion of the audit.
-It was reported by the City that the audit (CAFR) should be available by March 2015.
+At the time of preparing this report, the required annual audit (a Comprehensive Annual Financial Report) was completed for Fiscal Year 2013-14 and presented to the Pacifica City Council in June 2015.
+A turnover in key staff and the need to review several prior accounting actions had delayed the completion of the audit.
+The CAFR identified more current financial conditions and activities through June 30, 2014, including previously known deficits in several Funds that need to be corrected over time.
 The City Council and management can benefit by making current financial data available as early as possible in the budgeting and planning process.
+City staff are working on this as of the writing of this report.